Saucony Breakthru Womens Reviewed & Rated

 • Soft mesh upper

 • XT-900 carbon rubber and IBR+ material on the outsole

 • Designed for versatility as a race shoe and daily trainer for fast tempo running

 Unfortunately, there some considerable drawbacks that still persist even in the current upgrades.
 The most significant of these is in the shoe’s lack of flexibility.
 The midsole is firm and responsive but lacks mobility.
-The upper is also very constricted and the forefoot area fits too snug according to some of its users.
+The upper of the Saucony Breakthru Womens is also very constricted and the forefoot area fits too snug according to some of its users.
 These issues are enough for anyone to consider exploring other options for a performance shoe that can deliver a more well-rounded experience.
-In the case of the Breakthru, the consensus seems to be that you get some benefits at the expense of others.
+In the case of the Saucony Breakthru Womens, the consensus seems to be that you get some benefits at the expense of others.